 Most Schengen countries insist your immigration permission to be in the UK should last for a certain period after you return from your trip.
 This is usually 90 days, but some countries insist on as long as six months.

-If your permission to stay in the UK due to expire before you plan to return:
+If your permission to stay in the UK is due to expire before you plan to return:

 - check with the International Student Support Service before you leave.

 You should also take advice if:

 - your permission to stay in the UK is for a period of less than six months, or

 You should carry the following documents with you in your hand luggage.

 - Your passport or travel documents.

 - Your biometric residence permit (BRP), if you have one.